Engineerboy02/ME406LabPIDController/README.md

 ![Compleated Text File](/Python%20PID%20Control%20Screenshots/HTUTPS_16_VSC%20Terminal%20after%20completion.png "Compleated Text File")

+17. That is how the python script runs and how the script will exicute

+## Importing the data to Excel

-17. You will need to select "delimited" by **SPACE** in order to get the data organized
+1. You will need to select "delimited" by **SPACE** in order to get the data organized

 ![](/Python%20PID%20Control%20Screenshots "")

-18. That is how the python script runs and what things you need to change to get your data